Need help? We're here 24/7

 Residential Treatment Programs

-Residential Treatment Programs provide intensive community-based services to children with challenging behaviors.
-Up to four residents are served in each program.
-The primary goal of the programs is to provide stable treatment-based placements to children and youth who have experienced multiple placements, extended residential placements or who would otherwise be hospitalized.
+Intensive community-based services to children with challenging behaviors.
+Operating 5 programs, each specializes in serving specific needs.
+The goal is to provide stable treatment-based placements to children who have experienced multiple placements, extended residential placements or hospitalization

 Respite Services